 USFWS released a report discussing their priorities around the Gulf region.
 It includes several Great Waters, including some beyond the Gulf Coast like the Upper Mississippi.

 The Mississippi River is the highway to the vast central portion of the United States.
 Many of the commodities and goods produced in the heartland of the United States are brought to world markets via the Mississippi River to the Gulf of Mexico and beyond to the world economies.
 This report was authored by Timothy P. Ryan, Ph.D.

 Restoring our coasts can create more than 30 jobs for each million dollars invested.
 That's more than twice as many jobs as the oil and gas.
 This report was published by Restore America's Esturaries.

-An article that appeared in the May 2010 issue of "State Legislature" focuses on the unique coastal issues facing Louisiana, the Gulf of Mexico, and other coastal regions in the United States.
+An article that appeared in "State Legislature" focuses on the unique coastal issues facing Louisiana, the Gulf of Mexico, and other coastal regions in the United States.